-- 1. CHECK that ball LOAD RATING is the same or greater than coupler LOAD RATING. - 2.
-CHECK that ball SIZE is the same as coupler SIZE. - 3.
-CLOSE COUPLER CLAMP on ball. - 4.
-LIFT coupler upwards to test that it will not separate from ball. - 5.
-LOCK sleeve with pin or padlock.
+- as or greater than coupler LOAD RATING.
+CHECK that ball SIZE is same as coupler.
+CHECK that ball LOAD RATING Is same - CLOSE COUPLER CLAMP on ball 4 - LOCK coupler clamp with pin or padlock LIFT coupler upwards to test that It not separate from ball.